 Irishtown Bend was located in the heart of Cleveland's industrial infrastructure.
 A significant number of Irish worked in the shipping industry that thrived along the Cuyahoga River as part of the extensive Great Lakes trading network.
 For Irishtown Bend, the shipping industry came in the form of ore docks used to load and unload the massive freighters that traversed the Great Lakes.

 Although essential to Cleveland's industrial well-being, trade, and Irish population, the Cuyahoga River proved to be its own worst enemy.
 Cuyahoga literally means crooked river, and it earned a sinister reputation because of how treacherous it was to navigate, particularly in a 500-foot freighter.
 In 1901, Cleveland discussed straightening the Cuyahoga River to alleviate the problems of navigating it.
-The first detailed study did not begin until 1912, and work did not occur until the mid-1930s, continuing intermittently into the '30s,'40s, and '50s.
+The first detailed study did not begin until 1912, and work did not occur until the mid-1930s, continuing intermittently into the 1950s.

 When discussion of altering the Cuyahoga River began at the turn of the 20th century, the fate of the river and those who depended on it became untenable.
 Proposed plans involved cutting land to make river bends wider, or completely re-rerouting the river.
 The possibility of eminent domain threatened the homes and livelihoods of those living and working along the river.